sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

 ---
 ## The MH5 Robot Arm

 The MH5 robot arm has 6 joints.
-Each joint is named with a letter from base to tool flange: `S L U R B T`.
+Each joint is named with a letter from base to tool flange as follows: `S L U R B T`.

 ### Robot Coordinate Frame